pavelanni/pavelanni-dev/content/blog/control_panel/index.md

 ---
 title: "Control panel: A TinyGo Adventure"
 date: "2024-10-07"
-draft: true
+draft: false
 description: "A TinyGo project implementing a multi-functional control panel for time travel"
 cover:
-  image: "cover.webp"
+  image: "panel_in_the_sky.png"
   relative: true
-project: "/projects/time_circuits"
+project: "/projects/control_panel"
 ---

 You know how it all started?
 I was browsing Amazon one day (as you do) and came across this set of color 7-segment LED displays.